FRAMEWORK

 In 30 Seconds

 The gap between people using AI effectively and people still experimenting is no longer widening, it has become a chasm.
 Not because the technology is inaccessible (everyone has access now), but because structure compounds.
-Solos and small practices that moved early on the AgentOS layer are now operating fundamentally differently.
+Solos and small practices that moved early on the operating model are now operating fundamentally differently.

 We help you: